What Is Latency in Online Music Collaboration (and How to Reduce It)

 Latency is one of the biggest challenges in online music collaboration.
-When musicians try to play together over the internet, even small delays can disrupt timing and make performance difficult.
-This guide explains what latency is, why it matters, and how it can be reduced to enable real-time online music collaboration.
+Many musicians searching for ways to play music together online quickly encounter delay, timing issues, and inconsistent performance.
+This guide explains what latency is, why it happens, and how to reduce latency for real-time music collaboration.

 - rhythmic alignment